We Are Responding to

 On Tuesday, October 28, Hurricane Melissa slammed into Jamaica’s southwest coast as a devastating Category 5 storm.

 Winds as high as 185 miles per hour and storm surges 9 to 13 feet above normal battered the island, leading to dozens of deaths and causing severe damage to buildings, utilities, roads and communications systems.
-Rainfall accumulations totaling between 30 to 40 inches have created catastrophic flooding and landslides.
-Roads are blocked by debris, and widespread power and communication outages have occurred throughout the island, complicating evacuation efforts and emergency response.
+Rainfall accumulations totalling between 30 to 40 inches created catastrophic flooding and landslides.
+Debris blocked roads, and widespread power and communication outages occurred throughout the island, complicating evacuation efforts and emergency response.

-International Medical Corps has an emergency response team on the island assessing conditions and distributing supplies, working closely with the Ministry of Health and other local partners to determine needs.
-If requested, we will send additional medical staff, as well as temporary facilities, to ensure continuity of healthcare in the wake of this catastrophic storm.
+International Medical Corps immediately sent an emergency response team on the island to assess conditions and distribute supplies, working closely with the Ministry of Health and other local partners to determine needs.
+We continue to support communities and health facilities across Jamaica that are still recovering from this catastrophic storm.

 How We're Helping the People of Jamaica

-Before the storm’s landfall, we prepositioned medical, wound-care, hygiene and food supplies, and now have an emergency response team on the island who are distributing them, working with local partners.
-The team—which currently includes two doctors, four nurses, one pharmacist and essential logistics and programmes personnel—also is working with government officials to assess local needs and service gaps, and provide immediate on-the-ground support.
-We are currently working with Ministry of Health staff to determine whether additional healthcare personnel and temporary medical facilities are required to deliver lifesaving assistance.
+Before the storm’s landfall, we prepositioned medical, wound-care, hygiene and food supplies.
+After landfall, we sent an emergency response team to the island who assessed conditions and distributed these goods, working with local partners.
+The team—which included two doctors, four nurses, one pharmacist and essential logistics and programs personnel—also worked with government officials to assess local needs and service gaps, and provide immediate on-the-ground support.

 Please Help Families Affected by the Hurricane